rsanchez/eecli-wiki/Configuration.md

 Open `.eecli.php` and follow the instructions found in the file's comments to configure your EE setup.

-If your system folder is the default `system` and is in the current working directory, you *may* not need a config file.

-You will receive a warning message if your system folder cannot be found.
+You will receive a warning message if your system folder cannot be found automatically.

 ```php
 <?php